How to import plants and plant products to the EU under the smarter rules for safer food regulations.

 ‘Plant product’ means products of plant origin, that has not been processed or has only undergone simple preparation.
 Wood and bark are not ‘plant products’.

-You can bring in up to 2kg of plants and plant products, other than the plants and products listed, from all third countries provided that the material is:
+You can bring plants and plant products, other than the plants and products listed, from all third countries provided that the material is:

 - in your personal luggage